Cook Together Recipe Platform Accessibility UX Innovation CMS

 Problem

 300+ recipes across nearly a hundred classes needed to be presented and organized in an easier way compared to other cooking websites.
+Conventional cooking or recipe platforms generally take two approaches to displaying information:

 Dissociation between ingredients and steps makes it difficult for users to follow along.
-Keeping the ingredients and steps nested together makes it impossible to gain an overview of the ingredients involved.
+Keeping ingredients and steps nested together makes it impossible to gain an overview of the ingredients involved.

 Solution

-Backend entry
+Backend Entry

 - For each direction/step added, an additional panel would appear requiring entry of the ingredient and quantity